saharpourghorban/Cortex-case/README.md

           yarn add typescript @types/node @types/react @types/react-dom @types/jest

-    - go to root folder of the project and then run these command:
+    - Run these commands on the root folder(I used Yarn as the package manager):

           yarn install